 Users can use this report of trip wires to prioritize work and then attach documentation of the rev rec treatment to the contract.
 The best part is, this isn’t just a look-back process.
 We actually implement this as a go-forward process for newly signed contracts, which enables an analysis of the contracts with trip wires that have been signed each quarter.

 The Glass is Half Full—If You Want it to Be

 As we’ve seen from Sarbanes Oxley, FCPA and so many other regulation steps before transitioning to new regulations can be a costly affair with questionable upside business impact.
 That’s because most companies treat these changes as one-time all-hands-on-deck efforts.

 What if, in the process of solving the FASB challenge, you were able to find an additional $10M in revenue?
 The oppressive optimist in me sees this upcoming change as a potential catalyst to solve a previously intractable problem: companies don’t know what’s in their contracts and it’s costing them millions of dollars.

 My hope is that smart companies and finance teams will treat this not as a one-time project, but as a way to finally get things in order.
 The challenge is there.
 The clock is ticking.
 The money has to be spent.
 The question is really around how fast can you go, how efficient can you be, and how much return can you get on your spend.

-We’ve mapped the five essential steps to get you from here to IFRS 15 compliance along with more on how Pramata can help get you there faster.
-You can download this informative roadmap right now.
+We've mapped the five essential steps to get you from here to IFRS 15 compliance along with more on how Pramata can help get you there faster.
+You can download this informative guide right now.